beryllium-org/OS/PORTING.md

-# Porting ljinux
+# Porting beryllium

 These instructions are seperated into 3 big steps:

-1) Verify your board will actually be able to run ljinux.<br />
+1) Verify your board will actually be able to run beryllium.<br />
-    gc.mem_free() should be at least 100000 for ljinux to be able to function.<br />
+    gc.mem_free() should be at least 100000 for beryllium to be able to function.<br />
     Only wifi and usb workflows supported.<br />
     <br />
 2) From within "Boardfiles", copy and modify a similar board's folder.<br />